torbencarstens/container-workshop/README.md

 ## general TODOs

-talk about nsenter earlier
+- talk about nsenter earlier

-add mount example with usb stick
+- add mount example with usb stick
+- add more sub-headlines
+- add more spoiler (\<details>) for long outputs and create an appropriate \<summary> for it
+- add disclaimer for correctness about PID vs TID in some parts of this

 ## conventions